alfian853/resilix/README.md

   /**
    * will watch the call's result(success/failure) for "somethingKey",
-   * if there is an error, the error rate will increased.
+   * if there is an error, the error rate for "somethingKey" will be increased.
    */
   @ResilixWatcher(contextKey = "somethingKey")
   public Boolean callSomeMethod(){